Home »News »VHL Notebooks 3/2011:...

 May 25, 2011

-How can we evaluate this “spiritually scientific”, that is, esoterically-spiritistic preoccupation of Vácslav Havel and people around him?
-Spiritistic practice with tables covered with letters and talking mediums can be ridicuked easily in itself.
-However, what is important, it is not about contemporary specific techniques of communication with the spiritual world but about the will to communicate, the desire to cross the frontiers of materialism and positivism in direction to “some kind of” spirituality – and about crossing these frontiers with help of methods which could seem “alternatively” scientific then.
-The Book of Life, “experienced and interpreted” by Vácslav Havel, can be trivialised as a tendentious bizarreness – or on the contrary taken seriously as the first text written by a member of Havel family which presents a summary of philosophical and religious opinions of the author.
+How can we evaluate this “spiritually scientific,” that is, esoterically-spiritistic, preoccupation of Vácslav Havel and the people around him?
+Spiritistic practice with tables covered with letters and talking mediums can be ridiculed easily in itself.
+What is important, however, is not about contemporary specific techniques of communication with the spiritual world, but about the will to communicate, the desire to cross the frontiers of materialism and positivism in the direction towards “some kind of” spirituality – and about crossing these frontiers with the help from methods which could seem “alternatively” scientific.
+The Book of Life, “experienced and interpreted” by Vácslav Havel, can be trivialised as a tendentious bizarreness – or on the contrary it can be taken seriously as the first text written by a member of the Havel family which presents a summary of philosophical and religious opinions of the author.

 Share